 Bitstreams conforming to the scalable main profile shall obey the following constraints:

 – The picture resampling process of picture sample values as specified in subclause H.8.1.4.1 shall not be invoked more than once for decoding of each particular picture and the resampling process of picture motion field as specified in subclause H.8.1.4.2 shall not be invoked more than once for decoding of each particular picture.

-– When both inter-layer texture prediction and inter-layer motion prediction are enabled for decoding one enhancement layer picture, the reference layer used for inter-layer motion prediction shall also be used for inter-layer texture prediction.
+When both picture sample values and picture motion field resampling processes are invoked for decoding of a particular picture, they shall be applied to the same reference layer picture.
+[Ed.
+(JB): Consider if restriction should be added for SNR scalability case to not allow sample prediction from a different inter-layer reference picture than motion field prediction.]

-– When DependencyId[ i ] is equal to 1, ScalabilityId[ LayerIdxInVps [ i ]][ smIdx ] shall be equal to 0 for any smIdx value from 0 to 15, inclusive, that is not equal to 1, for any coded picture with nuh_layer_id equal to i.
+– When DependencyId[ i ] is equal to 1, ScalabilityId[ LayerIdxInVps [ i ]][ smIdx ] shall be equal to 0 for any smIdx value from 0 to 15, inclusive, that is not equal to 2, for any coded picture with nuh_layer_id equal to i.

-– When avc_base_layer_flag equal to 1, it is a requirement of bitstream conformance that MotionPredRefLayerId[ iNuhLId ][ mIdx ] shall not be equal to 0 for iNuhLId equal to any value of nuh_layer_id present in the bitstream and any value of mIdx in the range of 0 to NumMotionPredRefLayers[ iNuhLId ] – 1, inclusive.
+– When avc_base_layer_flag equal to 1, it is a requirement of bitstream conformance that MotionPredEnabledFlag[ iNuhLId ][ 0 ] shall be equal to 0 for iNuhLId equal to any value of nuh_layer_id present in the bitstream.

 Tiers and levels